-5% is allocated to the Lazard Global Listed Infrastructure Fund.
+The Scheme invests in listed infrastructure via a pooled fund called the Lazard Global Listed Infrastructure Fund.
 The objective of this fund is to achieve a return 5% pa in excess of inflation (as measured by the change in the UK Retail Prices Index), before the deduction of fees, over rolling five-year periods.
 The expected tracking error of the fund is around 6% pa.
 The Scheme first invested in this fund on 17 October 2014.